What Are Corneal Abrasions?

 How to Prevent a Scratched Eye

-When wearing contact lenses, always make sure that the finger that you use for insertion has the nail kept trimmed and is smooth.
+When wearing contact lenses, always follow the instructions for care and handling offered by your Optometrist and make sure that the finger that you use for insertion has the nail kept trimmed and is smooth.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP